Improving the Cognitive Health of Nurses (and Clients)

 How can we improve the cognitive health of our clients, and ourselves as nurses?

-The systematic review and meta-analysis by De Vibe et al. (2017) suggests that mindfulness-based stress reduction (MBSR) influences participants’ mental health, quality of life, somatic health and social functioning.
+A systematic review and meta-analysis by De Vibe et al. (2017) suggests that mindfulness-based stress reduction (MBSR) influences mental health, quality of life, somatic health and social functioning.

-This review proposes that 21% of MBSR program participants can expect to have an improved mental health outcome than if they were to have ‘usual treatment’ or were ‘wait-listed’ (De Vibe et al, 2017).
+This review proposes that 21% of MBSR program participants can expect to have a better mental health outcome than if they were to have ‘usual treatment’ or were ‘wait-listed’ (De Vibe et al. 2017).

-Liu, Sun and Zhong (2017) describe mindfulness practices in MBSR as often including 'meditations, body scanning and yoga.’
+Liu et al. (2017) describe mindfulness practices in MBSR as often including 'meditations, body scanning and yoga'.

-This is achieved by promoting acceptance, stress-management and being mindful of the present moment.
+This is achieved by promoting acceptance, stress management and mindfulness of the present moment.

 (Sarafis et al. 2016)

-Whilst it is proposed that professional help in the form of face-to-face CBT (cognitive behavioural therapy) with a competent psychologist is more effective than self-help, self-help interventions could still help people with anxiety disorders that do not want to or cannot access professional help (Mayo-Wilson & Montgomery, 2013).
+Whilst it is proposed that professional help in the form of face-to-face cognitive behavioural therapy (CBT) with a competent psychologist is more effective than self-help, self-help interventions could still help people with anxiety disorders who do not want to or are unable to access professional help (Mayo-Wilson & Montgomery, 2013).

 Mayo-Wilson and Montgomery (2013) highlight that anxiety disorders are unlikely to be entirely resolved without intervention.
 Hence, it could be concluded that clients and/or nurses experiencing anxiety disorders should consider seeking professional help from a psychologist skilled in CBT to work towards reducing negative experiences related to anxiety.

-It is believed that exercise may be beneficial for the cognition of children and older adults (however, a study by Erickson et al (2015) also highlighted a need for more RCTs (randomised controlled trials) to investigate this phenomenon further.)
+It is believed that exercise may be beneficial for the cognition of children and older adults (however, a study by Erickson et al (2015) also highlighted a need for more randomised controlled trials to investigate this phenomenon further.)

 ‘Higher fit and more physically active older adults show greater hippocampal, prefrontal cortex, and basal ganglia volume, greater functional brain connectivity, greater white matter integrity, more efficient brain activity, and superior executive and memory function.’